maximsmol/maximsmolcom/public/python_difficulties_in_runtime_type_checking/post.md

 1. At this point Beartype and the standard library throw an error and Typeguard silently ignores the type and prints a warning.

-To fix this, we need to **find a way to reliably resolve `typing.ForwardRef` to its target, regardles of what is available in scope.** This is our ultimate goal.
+To fix this, we need to **find a way to reliably resolve `typing.ForwardRef` to its target, regardless of what is available in scope.** This is our ultimate goal.

 ## Investigating